WELCOME TO ALLIED COMMAND TRANSFORMATION

 NATO defines interoperability as “The ability to act together coherently, effectively and efficiently to achieve Allied objectives”.
 It is the foundation of all NATO operations and a cornerstone of the Alliance.

-The ‘Think-Tank for Information Decision and Execution Superiority’ (TIDE) Sprint is a bi-annual event that drives capability development to advance federated interoperability between NATO and Partner Nations’ Command & Control capabilities and IT services.
+The Technology for Information, Decision, and Execution Superiority (TIDE) Sprint is an annual think-tank event that drives capability development to advance federated interoperability between NATO and Partner Nations’ Command & Control capabilities and IT services.

-As a critical event in Allied Command Transformation’s Interoperability Continuum, which also includes the TIDE Hackathon and the Coalition Warrior Interoperability Exercise (CWIX), TIDE Sprint is a week of collaboration, ideation, and innovation to generate ideas, develop concepts and specifications and support programs of work.
+As a critical event in Allied Command Transformation’s Interoperability Continuum, which also includes the TIDE Hackathon, the Coalition Warrior Interoperability Exercise (CWIX), and Interoperability 360, TIDE Sprint is a week of collaboration, ideation, and innovation to generate ideas, develop concepts and specifications and support programs of work.

-Each TIDE Sprint event provides a range of functional ‘tracks,’ led by experienced Subject Matter Experts and supported by a NATO community of interest.
+Each TIDE Sprint event provides a range of functional ‘tracks,’ led by experienced Subject Matter Experts and supported by a NATO Community of Interest (CoI).

 Operators, engineers, scientists and technicians from nations’ governments, military, academia and industry come together to advance in one week what would otherwise take many months to achieve.
 The outcomes and recommendations from TIDE Sprint events shape NATO capability development efforts and programmes of work.